Cantlay and Fleetwood tied for Tour Championship lead. Ryder Cup captain Bradley in the mix

-And still the most compelling name of all is Ryder Cup captain Keegan Bradley, who has until Wednesday to decide if he should pick himself for the U.S. team and made a compelling case with a 63 that left him very much in the mix.
+And right in the thick of it was Ryder Cup captain Keegan Bradley, one of five Americans among the top nine players at East Lake under consideration for a captain's pick.

-Bradley is consumed with the Ryder Cup, and it didn't help that when he registered for the Tour Championship, he saw the Ryder Cup bag of Arnold Palmer from the 1963 matches at East Lake.
-He was the last playing captain in the Ryder Cup.
+As if he hasn't been weighing this possibility enough already, Bradley registered for the tournament next to a room celebrating the 1963 matches at East Lake.
+There was the bag of Arnold Palmer, the last one to be a playing captain.

-“It was really weird looking at it,” Bradley said.
+“It was really weird looking at it,” Bradley said Saturday after a 63, which he called his best round of the year.
 “Like really strange.
 Because I’m nowhere in the world of Arnold Palmer and somehow I’m in this with him right now.”

-Throw in Russell Henley and Scottie Scheffler, and Sunday is shaping up as a thriller to conclude the PGA Tour season with more than one cup in the conversation.
+Saturday was plenty entertaining, even on a dreary day when rain was never far away.

-In a FedEx Cup finale in which no started with an edge in points or shots, it comes down to those five players separated by four shots, with Cameron Young (71) six behind.
+Fleetwood seized control with four straight birdies early, only to lose the lead when a 6-iron in the water on the 220-yard 15th hole, where the back tee and peninsula green added to 10 shots in the water — eight more than the opening two rounds combined.

 “It's nice to close the way I did, especially the last two days,” Cantlay said.
 “I'm pleased with where I'm at.”